Vehicle registration renewal

 - Your passing vehicle inspection report signed by the inspector.

-- Using a Tax Office-authorized title service company: Fry’s Auto Title, 3005 S. Lamar Blvd. or Auto Title Service of Oak Hill, 5611 West Highway 290 frontage road.
+- Using a Tax Office-authorized title service company: Fry’s Auto Title, 3005 S. Lamar Blvd., Auto Title Service of Oak Hill, 5611 West Highway 290 or Centex Auto Title, 9707 FM812 #4.
 State law allows these private companies to add a service fee of up to $10 for registration renewal.

 Pay the state registration, inspection and emissions fees